 Method of assessment

-Saich, T., Governance and Politics of China, 4th ed.
-(Basingstoke: Palgrave Macmillan, 2015) (key text).
+Tony Saich, Governance and Politics of China, 5th edition (Basingstoke: Palgrave Macmillan, 2018).

-On successful completion of this module, students will be able to:
+On successfully completing the module students will be able to:

-- Use the knowledge earned from the study of China to inform comparative political studies.
+5. Use the knowledge earned from the study of China to inform comparative political studies.